lexicalunit/spellbot/README.md

 ### 👑 Administration

 - `!game`: Directly create games for the mentioned users.
-- `!spellbot`: Admin subcommands to configure SpellBot for your server.
+- `!spellbot`: This command allows admins to configure SpellBot for their server.
+It supports the following subcommands:

-**Subcommands:**

   - `config`: Just show the current configuration for this server.
   - `channels`: Set the channels SpellBot is allowed to operate within.
   - `prefix`: Set the command prefix for SpellBot in text channels.
   - `scope`: Set the matchmaking scope to server-wide or channel-specific.
   - `expire`: Set how many minutes before games are expired due to inactivity.

 ## 🙌 Support Me